percona/k8spsmdb-docs/docs/TLS.md

 To generate certificates manually, follow these steps:

-1. Provision a Certificate Authority (CA) to generate TLS certificates
+1. Provision a Certificate Authority (CA) to generate TLS certificates,

-2. Generate a CA key and certificate file with the server details
+2. Generate a CA key and certificate file with the server details,

-3. Create the server TLS certificates using the CA keys, certs, and server details
+3. Create the server TLS certificates using the CA keys, certs, and server details.

 The set of commands generate certificates with the following attributes:

 * `Server-pem` - Certificate
 * `Server-key.pem` - the private key
 * `ca.pem` - Certificate Authority

 You should generate certificates twice: one set is for external communications,